mparkersimms/book_app/README.md

 03-01-2021 6:58pm - Application has a working new.ejs file that renders on the page when the page is loaded and has search field with radio buttons to select author or title.
 03-01-2021 9:58pm - Application has a working index.ejs file that represents the home page.
-03-01-2021 10:58pm - Application has a stylesheets that style the website slightly with css
+03-01-2021 10:58pm - Application has a stylesheets that style the website slightly with css 03-02-2021 5:13pm - Application has a local database that will store book information in it and display it on the index(home) page of the app